slashmili/python-jalali/README.rst

 Locale
 ------
-In order to get the date string in farsi you need to set the locale to fa_IR.
+In order to get the date string in farsi you need to set the locale to `jdatetime.FA_LOCALE`.
 The locale could be specified explicitly upon instantiation of `date`/`datetime` instances, or by setting a default locale.